Ratio of Debt-to-Income

-Your ratio of debt to income is a formula lenders use to calculate how much money can be used for a monthly home loan payment after all your other recurring debt obligations are fulfilled.
+The debt to income ratio is a formula lenders use to calculate how much money is available for your monthly mortgage payment after all your other recurring debts have been fulfilled.

 How to figure the qualifying ratio

 For the most part, conventional mortgage loans need a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

 With a 29/41 (FHA) qualifying ratio

-Remember these are just guidelines.
-We will be thrilled to pre-qualify you to determine how much you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to help you pre-qualify to help you figure out how large a mortgage loan you can afford.

 Amity Mortgage LLC can walk you through the pitfalls of getting a mortgage.
 Give us a call: 2037296681.